ExcitingSystems/DMPE/README.md

 The repository is structured as follows:

-- `dmpe/` contains the source code for the DMPE algorithm and also for the GOATS algorithms from the related work.
+- `dmpe/` contains the source code for the DMPE algorithm and also for the GOATS algorithms from the related work and the scripts to run experiments.
-- `eval/` contains the code used in the experiments in the corresponding publication [Vater2024].
+- `eval/` contains jupyter notebooks that are intended for evaluation of experiments (not necessarily maintained).
-- `dev/` contains jupyter notebooks that are intended for development on the repository.
+- `dev/` contains jupyter notebooks that are intended for development on the repository (not necessarily maintained).
-- `examples/` contains some examples to get started
+- `examples/` contains some examples to get started that are regularly updated to reflect the momentary state.
 - `fig/` contains example images (e.g., for the README)